 How am I assigned an academic advisor?

 Transfer students are assigned to a faculty member who will act as your academic advisor.
 This assignment is based on your intended major or area of study.
 You will learn who that person is when you arrive in August and pick up your orientation packet.
 If you are coming in as a junior, then your advisor will, in most cases, be the chair of the department in which you intend to major.

 What about choosing courses, especially for the Fall semester?

 In July, you will receive all the academic information that we send to incoming first-year students.
 Most of it will be just as relevant for you so please peruse it carefully.
 One difference from the entering class, of course, is that you will be registering for some upper-level courses as well as, perhaps, some entry-level ones.
 You should discuss this with your academic advisor and think in advance about placement issues as necessary.
 You may need to meet with the chairs of departments in which you have done advanced work.
-Note that you will also be meeting with our Registrar, Martin Warner, for individual 15-minute sessions to discuss your past work and to help ensure a smooth academic entry into Swarthmore.
+Registrar, Martin Warner, is also available for individual 15-minute sessions to discuss your past work and to help ensure a smooth academic entry into Swarthmore.

 Are First-Year Seminars open to transfer students?

 No, they are not open to transfers.